The Entombment of Christ (Caravaggio)

-Caravaggio created one of his most admired altarpieces, The Entombment of Christ, in 1603–1604 for the second chapel on the right in Santa Maria in Vallicella (the Chiesa Nuova), a church built for the Oratory of Saint Philip Neri.
+The Entombment of Christ is an oil on canvas painting by Caravaggio, from 1603–1604.
+It was created for the second chapel on the right in Santa Maria in Vallicella (the Chiesa Nuova), a church built for the Oratory of Saint Philip Neri.
 A copy of the painting is now in the chapel, and the original is in the Vatican Pinacoteca.
 The painting has been copied by artists as diverse as Rubens, Fragonard, Géricault and Cézanne.